 Chip and Charge

 The chip and charge is a specialty return of serve where you step into the court when returning the ball.
-Using a continental grip you slice, or chip, the ball back to the opposite side of the court, while you simultaneously move towards the net to set yourself up for a volley.
+Using a continental grip, you slice, or chip, the ball back to the opposite side of the court, while you simultaneously move towards the net to set yourself up for a volley.

-However, if executed poorly, the chip and charge can also set your opponent up for an easy passing shot.
+However, if executed poorly, the chip and charge can also set up your opponent for an easy passing shot.